ashsid/AI-Chatbot/README.md

 # AI-Chatbot

 Setup NodeJS, npm and all node based dependencies.
 Get inside the code folder (downloaded source code) <br>
-cd chatbot
+cd chatbot  <br>
-npm install http express socket.io openai
+npm install http express socket.io openai  <br>
-To run the chatbot app -
+To run the chatbot app -  <br>
-node index.js
+node index.js  <br>
 Open localhost:3000 on your machine and get started with using the chatbot.
+After chatbot, lets move onto the embeddings  <br>
+cd ../embeddings  <br>
-After chatbot, lets move onto the embeddings cd ../embeddings npm install http express socket.io openai pdf-parse
+npm install http express socket.io openai pdf-parse  <br>
-To run the embeddings app
+To run the embeddings app  <br>
-node index.js
+node index.js <br>
-Open localhost:3000 on your machine and get started with using the embeddings chatbot.
+Open localhost:3000 on your machine and get started with using the embeddings chatbot. <br>